jerath/popup_sale_finder/README.md

 #####This is a spin-off of that midterm project.

 ###Features
-* Search for pop-up sales based on user location
+* Search for pop-up sales based on user location.
-* See a map of all current sales near user
+* See a map of all current sales near user.
-* Browse all sales and see information like address, time, description, and image
+* Browse all sales and see information like address, time, description, and image.
-* Post and edit sales
+* Post and edit sales.

 ###Wish List
 * Ability to reserve item can be set by sale creator, and if selected, reserving an item will sends a text to the sale owner.
-* Items that have been reserved are apparently
+* It should be apparent to all users that an item is reserved.
-* Ability to edit all sales instead of most recent
+* Ability to edit all sales instead of most recent.
-* Play with bootstrap
+* Play with bootstrap.
-* Ability to post and view future sales
+* Ability to post and view future sales.
-* Break up the create sale form into more usable chunks
+* Break up the create sale form into more usable chunks.
-* Get user information from browser
+* Get user information from browser.
-* **Sanitize user input to escape HTML**
+* **Sanitize user input to escape HTML.**

 ###To run locally on vagrant
 1. `bundle install`